sterpe/mass-effect/README.md

 - Samara's Loyalty mission is an "Optional mission" not a "Recruitment mission" for her daughter Morinth, since there is no net change in squad size.

+##### Additional "Narrative" considerations

+These extra rules loosen the Recruit/Optional sequence restrictions slightly to allow several important missions to be accomplished at the time they appear, if so desired.

 - All of Overlord DLC is considered to be 1 (one) "Optional Mission" as even though there are multiple "Mission Complete" screens, as it is an atomic mission set and impossible once started to then back